Preview: “Devil in Disguise: John Wayne Gacy”

 I feel like there was some amount of like, I had to find some kind of,

-to understand your character, care about, you know, if you're playing the worst person who ever lived, you have to like, and this was the first, and I always believed that, like in drama school, and
+to understand your character, care about, no, if you're playing the worst person who ever lived, you have to like.

 maybe I